lumeland/lume.land/docs/configuration/config-file.md

 export default site;
 ```

-The `lume()` function creates a new instance of Lume and export it.
+The `lume()` function creates a new instance of Lume and exports it.
 This
 function accepts an object with the following configuration values:

 ## Basic options